Joanna la Beltraneja: Throne claimant

-When Henry died in 1474, she was recognized as queen by some noble factions, while others preferred her half-aunt Isabella as queen.
+When Henry died in 1474, Joanna was recognized as queen by some noble factions, while others preferred her half-aunt Isabella as queen.
 This began the four-year War of the Castilian Succession.

 In addition to the King of Portugal, Joanna was supported by some of the high Castilian nobility and by descendants of Portuguese families that had settled in Castile after 1396: the Archbishop of Toledo (Alfonso Carrillo de Acuña); the 2nd Duke of Escalona, a powerful and wealthy nobleman; the Estúñiga family, with lands bordering Portugal; the Marquess of Cádiz; and the Grand Master of the Order of Calatrava, Rodrigo Téllez Girón.

 Isabella was supported by Ferdinand of Aragon (whom she married), and by most of the Castilian nobility and clergy: the powerful House of Mendoza; the Manrique de Lara family; the 2nd Duke of Medina Sidonia; the 1st Duke of Alburquerque; the Order of Santiago; and the Order of Calatrava, except its Grand Master.